0

 A note from GOOD TO BE GOOD’s Executive Director

 How can we be of service and see a place worth going so that we may do the work of reimagining equitable connected communities?
-How do we work together to drive radical change in the world we inhabit?

 When we cultivate a sense of service rooted in solidarity, and with the hope of building an equal and compassionate world, we inadvertently discover the great paradox that underpins what it means to be human—in our power lies the discovery of inherent togetherness and a way to arrive at our shared humanity.
 By doing unto others, we not only support others: we care for ourselves and the future of our place while participating in its transformation.